jordan-public/truzt-arkanum/README.md

 As opposed to thousands of lines of code to implement EIP-7503 on both client and on-chain side, our implementation needs nothing on the client side and less than 10 lines of Leo code for the logic. ***We wish that Aleo includes this in their future version of
 Token Registry, so that even token wrapping would not be needed, and all tokens can enjoy plausible deniability on public-to-private transfers.***

+#### Public Transfers indistinguishable from Private ones -  more Plausible Deniability

+To make the transaction indistinguishable from any other public transfers, we can pass the nonce $n = 0$ (as private input to the ZK proof).
+Our program will perform a regular public transfer, and no one can find out about this either.

+#### Secret Token Burning with Plausible Deniability

+If we create a Dead Address and still pass the nonce $n = 0$ as private input, we achieve Burning of the token.
+This may not be useful to our cause, but other protocols can use this to achieve ***Secret Deflation***.

 ### Secret Time with Plausible Deniability